data-dot-all/dataall/pages/architecture.md

 availability, and vulnerabilities scanning.

-### Monitoring with CloudWatch and CloudWatch RUM
+### Observability with CloudWatch and CloudWatch RUM
-As part of the deployment, data.all deploys monitoring AWS resources with CDK and ultimately in CloudFormation.
-These include AWS CloudWatch Alarms on the infrastructure: on Aurora DB, on the OpenSearch cluster, on API errors...
+As part of the deployment, data.all deploys observability AWS resources with CDK and ultimately in CloudFormation.
+These include
+AWS CloudWatch Alarms on the infrastructure: on Aurora DB, on the OpenSearch cluster, on API errors...
 Operation teams can subscribe to a topic on Amazon SNS to receive near real time alarms notifications when issues are occurring on the